 Each room in our chat represents a different location.
 The name of the room, as well as the description at the top of the page will give you an idea of the fictional role play setting you are supposed to be in.
 Other chat room locations can be accessed by clicking the small “house” icon on the top right of the member list.
 A single room can be used for multiple related locations, and general rooms such as "Multiverse" and "Hellifyno" are designed to be blank canvases you can create stories within.

-::walks into the room::
+::steps into the room::

-*holds up a hand*
+*holds up a sword*

-<Smiles in your direction. >
+<Smiles, winking in your direction. >

 Chat Room Rules